ietf/id-guidelines/README.md

 plain-text documents should fully understand the requirements in [RFC 7994], [RFC 7841], [RFC 7332], [RFC 7322], [RFCSTYLE], and [HEADERS-AND-BOILERPLATE].

-The submission tool will block submission for many formatting errors, and flag many others.
+The submission tool will block submission for many formatting errors and flag many others.
 The [IDNITS] tool can be used to identify those so they can be corrected before submission.
 Well-formatted I-Ds tend to progress through the review process more quickly.
 When an I-D is approved for publication as an RFC, the RFC Editor can take care of a few small formatting errors.
-However, if many formatting errors exist the document will be returned to the stream requesting publication for fixes.
+However, if many formatting errors exist, the document will be returned to the stream requesting publication for fixes.
 Please be aware that not conforming to the formatting rules will most probably delay publication and consume time that can be spent on other work.